“What are you doing?” she says.

-Perhaps you’re wondering what an adjunct professor of the Institute of the Veneration of History is doing in a humble carriage with a deadly swordswoman trekking across Gansu which is so very far from the hallowed halls of Hanlin Academy and the Imperial City where he most certainly belongs.
+Perhaps you’re wondering what an adjunct professor with the Institute of the Veneration of History is doing in a humble carriage with a deadly swordswoman trekking across Gansu which is so very far from the hallowed halls of Hanlin Academy and the Imperial City where he most certainly belongs.

 As with all things it is the will of Heaven.

-The Wanli Emperor rules by moral authority derived from Heaven; He proclaims Imperial Edicts in accordance with universal moral truth; and the Edicts, in turn, are enacted by the Court and all subordinate members of government.
-An Edict declared it was time for a new Imperial Encyclopedia, we are calling it The Great Record of Wanli, and it fell upon the scholars of the Institute of the Veneration of History to make it so.
+The Wanli Emperor rules by moral authority derived from Heaven; He proclaims Imperial Edicts in accordance with universal moral truth, and the Edicts, in turn, are enacted by the Court and all subordinate members of government.
+An Edict declared it was time for a new Imperial Encyclopedia — we are calling it The Great Record of Wanli — and it fell upon the scholars of the Institute of the Veneration of History to make it so.